 The landlord, who had been hiding with the police, decided the family could move back in if a collection were taken up to provide at least a fraction of their rent.
 So one of the officers passed around his hat, and the family was allowed to return to its home.

-If Communist Party membership is any indication, the unemployed tended to be more militant and radical than the employed, despite the very real hardships of the latter.
+If Communist Party membership is any indication, the unemployed were sometimes more militant and radical than the employed, despite the very real hardships of the latter.
 In 1931, about 50 percent of members in Chicago were unemployed; and in a not atypical two-month period in that year, 80 percent of new recruits were without work.
 This trend was particularly pronounced on the South Side, where in 1933 79 percent of party members were unemployed.
 Nationally, in 1934 Earl Browder estimated that between 60 and 70 percent of the membership was jobless.
 On the other hand, the numbers were not so disproportionate in later years of the decade, when the Popular Front and the CIO attracted increasing numbers of employed workers to the CP.

 Again, the most striking support for Communism was found in the Black Belt.
 While it is noteworthy that in 1931 24 percent of Chicago’s CP members were Black, more telling are contemporaries’ descriptions of the enthusiasm non-members displayed toward the radical left.
 Much as in Harlem, as Mark Naison has described, Communism became a dominant force among Blacks in Chicago under the impact of both the Depression and the Scottsboro campaign to save nine boys in Alabama falsely accused of raping two white women.
 A series of Daily Worker articles by the writer Michael Gold in September 1932 testified to the hegemony the CP had by that time achieved over much of the Black Belt’s lower class.
-With some, though likely not much, exaggeration, Gold wrote, “Everyone on the south side knows and sympathizes with the work of the [unemployed] councils.
+With some exaggeration, Gold wrote, “Everyone on the south side knows and sympathizes with the work of the [unemployed] councils.
 It has penetrated everywhere.”
 He gave a couple of illustrations: “In a little barbecue restaurant, five truck drivers were at lunch… I heard their talk: they were discussing that morning’s editorial in the Daily Worker on Germany.
 On a wooden stoop at sunset sat a group of tall jobless men and their wives.
 One giant in overalls fingered at a guitar; another was reading aloud to the serious little group out of a pamphlet by Lenin.”
 Observing the crowds at Washington Park and Ellis Park, he wrote, “fathers, mothers, grandmothers from the deep south—all the generations were at the forum, this Communism has become a folk thing.
 They have taken Communism and translated it into their own idiom.”
-“We Negroes love our party, because it means freedom,” one person told him.
-Two months earlier he had witnessed the CP’s nominating convention at Chicago’s Coliseum, 14,000 whites and Blacks from around the country attending, and heard dozens of speakers sound the same theme. “‘I love the Communist party,’ said Mrs. Laura Osbee, a gaunt stockyards worker in a green shirtwaist, ‘because under its banner we are not fighting for a lousy fifteen dollars a week, but for equal rights.
+Two months earlier he had witnessed a CP convention at Chicago’s Coliseum, 14,000 whites and blacks from around the country attending, and heard dozens of speakers sound the same theme. “‘I love the Communist party,’ said Mrs. Laura Osbee, a gaunt stockyards worker in a green shirtwaist, ‘because under its banner we are not fighting for a lousy fifteen dollars a week, but for equal rights.
 This is the comrade party, the others are the boss parties.
 We Negroes love the Communist party.’”

 Ordinarily idealism and moral consciousness, even revolt against social and economic degradation, found expression in religion.
 One might think that religion and Communism would be in contradiction, but this was not always the case.
 It is true that speakers in Washington Park, according to one observer, were “constantly” decrying religious fantasies as being the opiate of the masses, and that under the influence of Communism large numbers of Blacks embraced atheism.
 Some ministers were so disturbed by the growing materialism of their former flock that they ventured into enemy territory, giving lectures in Washington Park to hostile audiences on such subjects as “Christianism and Communism.”
 The minister of the largest church in the Black Belt did so on one occasion in 1931: when asked by the unfriendly crowd to “explain his presence and to state why he didn’t stay in his church, he made the damaging admission that his congregation wasn’t coming to his church.”
 His attempts to reconstitute the congregation were fruitless.

-The extremely common attitude on the South Side, as well as in other working-class districts and among men in flophouses and shelters, that everything was a “racket,” that ministers and politicians and other public authorities cared only about the almighty dollar and not at all about the woes of the working man, was itself due in no small part to the agitation of Communists, who were preaching exactly that viewpoint.
+The common attitude on the South Side, as well as in other working-class districts and among men in flophouses and shelters, that everything was a “racket,” that ministers and politicians and other public authorities cared only about the almighty dollar and not at all about the woes of the working man, was itself due in no small part to the agitation of Communists, who were preaching exactly that viewpoint.
 In some ways the popular attitude may even have been more radical than the Communist, for it approached anarchism in its indiscriminate skepticism of all authority (including, sometimes, left-wing authorities like the CP).
 Religious authority, however, was the easiest target, and old IWW songs like the following, called “Pie in the Sky”—which mocks a preacher’s reply to a request for bread—were popular: